The Web Health

 How to draw your core?

-Engaging your core muscles depends on your aim you want to achieve.
+Engaging your core muscles depends on the aim you want to achieve.
 For example, if you practice sitting, the muscles are recruited and the firing pattern will be different than if you try to balance while standing on one leg.

 Concentric contraction of the abs or back

-For example, in abs and crunches, concentrically contract (in other words, shorten) pull your ribs to your chest and lift your shoulders and head up.
+For example, in abs and crunches, concentrically contract (in other words, shorten) pull your ribs to your chest, and lift your shoulders and head up.

-This is the most familiar type of muscle cramp for most people.
+Concentric contractions are used to make movements or accelerate the body; this is the most familiar type of muscle cramp for most people.

 Eccentric contraction of the abs or back